 Revelation 1:1

-The Bible says in Rev. 1:1, "The revelation of Jesus Christ, which God gave unto
+The Bible says in Revelation 1:1, "The revelation of Jesus Christ, which God gave unto

-sent and signified it by his angel unto his servant John."
-The last
+and signified it by his angel unto his servant John."
+The last book

-book of the Bible is the book of Revelation.
-The title of the book is taken
+of the Bible is the book of Revelation.
+The title of the book is taken from the

-manifestation or appearing.
-We know that Jesus promised to return, or appear
+means manifestation or appearing.
+We know that Jesus promised to return, or

-again.
-The apostles always looked forward to the return of Christ because God
+appear again.
+The apostles always looked forward to the return of Christ

 when Jesus ascended into heaven two angels announced to the disciples, "You men of Galilee, why stand you gazing up into